What is chronic obstructive pulmonary disease?

 No definitive underlying causes of COPD have been determined.

-"...long term airway inflammation may result from exposure to inhaled irritants such as smoke, air pollution, or allergens."
+"Long term airway inflammation may result from exposure to inhaled irritants such as smoke, air pollution, or allergens."

-However, long term airway inflammation may result from exposure to inhaled irritants such as tobacco smoke, air pollutants or allergens, from dental disease, or from recurrent infections of the respiratory system.
+However, long term airway inflammation may result from exposure to inhaled irritants such as tobacco smoke, air pollutants or allergens, bacteria associated with dental disease, or from recurrent infections of the respiratory system.

 Are there other factors that can make COPD worse?